1TeaL/DekuRor2/README.md

 Go beyond!

 ## Deku
-Adds Deku from My Hero Academia, a high risk survivor which can boost his stats and skills, in exchange for health regen and even health costs for his skills.
+Adds Deku from My Hero Academia, a multiple quirk using survivor which can access numerous skills at a cost.
 #### Multiplayer works (hopefully).
 Standalone Ancient Scepter support.
+#### CustomEmotesAPI support!
 #### Message me on the Risk of Rain 2 Modding Discord if there are any issues- TeaL#5571.
 #### <a href="https://ko-fi.com/tealpopcorn"><img src="https://user-images.githubusercontent.com/93917577/160220529-efed5020-90ac-467e-98f2-27b5c162d744.png"> </a>
 If you enjoy my work, support me on Ko-fi!